ashantal/k8basic/README.md

 *Read this in other languages: [中国](README-cn.md).*

+# Deploy the Blockchain network using Kubernetes APIs
+This repo has been updated to deploy only the basic network components

-# Deploy the Blockchain network using Kubernetes APIs on IBM Cloud
+# Deploy the Blockchain network using Kubernetes APIs

 *Read this in other languages: [한국어](README-ko.md).*